daos-stack/terraform-ibm-daos/examples/daos_cluster_new_vpc/README.md

 Depending on the number of instances in the DAOS cluster the playbook can take up to 20-30 minutes to complete.

-So if you log into the DAOS admin instance immediately after the `terraform apply` command has finished, the cluster will still be in the process of being configured with Ansible.
+If you log into the DAOS admin instance immediately after the `terraform apply` command has finished, the cluster will likely be in the process of being configured with Ansible.

 ## Use the DAOS Cluster